HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 > **Key Information:** *Impedance is the opposition to AC current flow* and, like resistance, it’s measured in *ohms ($\Omega$)*.

-In a **DC circuit**, resistance is simple—it just slows down the flow of electricity, like friction in a water pipe.
+In a **DC circuit**, resistance is simple—it just opposes down the flow of electricity, like friction in a water pipe.
 But in an **AC circuit**, impedance is more complex because it also includes reactance, which depends on frequency.

 - **Inductive reactance** makes it harder for AC to flow as frequency increases, which is why inductors are used in filters and tuning circuits.
 - **Capacitive reactance** does the opposite—capacitors allow more AC to flow as frequency increases, making them useful for blocking DC while letting AC through.